OCHA-DAP/hdx-cli-toolkit/README.md

 ## Overview

-This toolkit is intended to provide a commandline interface to HDX to allow for bulk modification operations and other administrative activities, in the first instance to carry out a bulk quarantine action on all the datasets in an organisation.
+This toolkit is intended to provide a commandline interface to HDX to allow for bulk modification operations and other administrative activities, in the first instance to carry out a bulk quarantine action on all the datasets in an organization.
 It is inspired by [hdx-update-cods-level](https://github.com/b-j-mills/hdx-update-cods-level/tree/main).

 ## Installation
 `hdx-cli-toolkit` is a Python application.